-The land use assumptions discussed in Section 2, Project Description, indicate that anticipated future growth of the SOIA Area may require the provision of additional coordinated collection efforts to meet service demands.
+The land use assumptions discussed in Section 2, Project Description, indicate that future growth of the SOIA Area may require the provision of additional coordinated collection efforts to meet service demands.
 The City of Elk Grove would be the most likely provider of solid waste service services within the SOIA Area.
 The City would need to amend its service boundaries in order to fully serve future growth.
 Future growth within the SOIA Area would increase service demands for solid waste collection providers.
 Future land use changes would be required to comply with existing federal, state, and local statutes and regulations related to solid waste.
-However, the project would indirectly result in a potentially significant increase in waste generation.
-Implementation of

-Mitigation Measure USS-4 would reduce potential solid waste demand impacts to a less than significant level by requiring that a solid waste services plan be in place prior to potential future annexation.
+Additional solid waste generated in the City would not represent a substantial increase in solid waste at the local landfills that serve the City.
+However, Mitigation Measure USS-4 is included to ensure that adequate solid waste service is available to the SOIA Area.
+Implementation of Mitigation Measure USS-4 would reduce potential solid waste demand impacts to a less than significant level by requiring that a solid waste services plan be in place prior to potential future annexation.